Retractable Technologies, Inc. Reports Results For 2020

 For more information on Retractable, visit its website at www.retractable.com.

 Forward-looking statements in this press release are made pursuant to the safe harbor provision of the Private Securities Litigation Reform Act of 1995 and reflect Retractable’s current views with respect to future events.
 Retractable believes that the expectations reflected in such forward-looking statements are accurate.
 However, Retractable cannot assure you that such expectations will materialize.
 Actual future performance could differ materially from such statements.

-Factors that could cause or contribute to such differences include, but are not limited to, global pandemics, potential tariffs, Retractable’s ability to maintain liquidity, maintenance of patent protection, litigation, maintenance of favorable third party manufacturing and supplier arrangements and relationships, foreign trade risk, Retractable’s ability to quickly increase capacity in response to an increase in demand, Retractable’s ability to access the market, maintain or decrease production costs, continue to finance research and development as well as operations and expansion of production, the impact of larger market players, specifically Becton Dickinson and Company, in providing devices to the safety market; and other risks and uncertainties that are detailed from time to time in Retractable’s periodic reports filed with the U.S. Securities and Exchange Commission.
+Factors that could cause or contribute to such differences include, but are not limited to: the impact of COVID-19 on all facets of logistics and operations, as well as costs, Retractable’s ability to complete capital improvements and ramp up domestic production in response to government agreements, potential tariffs, Retractable’s ability to maintain liquidity; Retractable’s maintenance of patent protection; Retractable’s ability to maintain favorable third party manufacturing and supplier arrangements and relationships; foreign trade risk; Retractable’s ability to access the market; production costs; the impact of larger market players in providing devices to the safety market; and other risks and uncertainties that are detailed from time to time in Retractable’s periodic reports filed with the U.S. Securities and Exchange Commission.